Skip to Content

 1. Khao Manee Is a Royal Cat From Thailand

-Like most animals that have an exotic background, Khao Manee are said to be royal cats.
-Oftentimes, this description infers that they were really adored by royalty – like Corgis are by Queen Elizabeth.
+Like most animals that have an exotic background, Khao Manee is said to be a royal cat breed.
+Often, this description infers that they were adored by royalty – like Corgis are by Queen Elizabeth.

-In Thailand, the Khao Manee is respected as an ancient breed of cat.
-They also bring good luck to those who love them and revere them (don’t all cats do that?)
+In Thailand, the Khao Manee is respected as an ancient cat breed.
+They also bring good luck to those who love and revere them (don’t all cats do that?)

 2. Khao Manees Are Snow White

-In terms of the rest of their physical features, the Khao Manee also has large ears.
+Regarding the rest of their physical features, the Khao Manee also has big ears.
 Almost comically, they point outwards and away from each other.
 They are slim, athletic, and have longish legs.
 At most, they will weigh 8-10 lbs fully grown.

 white khao manee on side